yxbh/Cpp-Delegate-Library-Collection/README.md

 Due to the fact that VC++ is still C++11 non-conformance, quite a bit of workaround had to be added to make the C++11 versions of the delegate libraries to work.
 What I've done is providing 2 copies of each of the affected libraries separated by #ifdef's within their respective header files.
 If the '_MSC_VER' is detected then the visual studio version containing the workarounds would be used.

 In Visual Studio, COMDAT Folding needs to be disabled in the linker ('/OPT:ICF' -> '/OPT:NOICF') in order for the libraries to work correctly.
-In this example, COMDAT Folding simply make the comparison operators work incorrectly.
+In our scenario, COMDAT Folding simply make the comparison operators work incorrectly.
+If you need equality operators in your delegates, you will have to disable it in your VS projects too.

 ## License
 Each library should be retained within the original license that they were distributed in.
 I do not claim credit for each library's original implementation, except for my own modification.